 - He buys a huge house, and decides to share it with up-and-coming programmers just to be nice.
 His inhabitants are so grateful that they willingly give him part of their companies.

-- This is shortly later played completely straight as Erlich talks him into partnering up to form a VC firm called "Bachmanity" It becomes apparent in "Bachmanity Insanity" that it's just a ploy for Erlich to make him his platonic sugar daddy.
-By the end of the episode Big Head is completely broke after Elich goes on a spending spree, having been given access to Big Head's bank account.
-This becomes subverted itself when the blog that Erlich buys, sets forth a small series of events that end up with Him and Erlich each owning half of Pied Piper.
+- This is shortly later played completely straight as Erlich talks him into partnering up to form a VC firm called "Bachmanity".
+It becomes apparent in "Bachmanity Insanity" that it's just a ploy for Erlich to make Big Head his platonic sugar daddy.
+By the end of the episode, Big Head is completely broke after Erlich goes on a spending spree, having been given access to Big Head's bank account.
+This becomes subverted itself when the blog that Erlich buys sets forth a small series of events that end up with them each owning half of Pied Piper.

 - Only Known by Their Nickname: Is always called Big Head.
 Gavin sometimes calls him Bag Head.

 - Reassignment Backfire: Gets frequently promoted by Hooli for publicity reasons.

 - Rich in Dollars, Poor in Sense: Not surprisingly, when he ends up with a $20 million buyout, Nelson soon blows through the money on frivolous things such as moving his mansion pool and then moving it back to where it was.
 His big mistake is letting Erlich take control of his finances and it takes about two days for him to render Nelson bankrupt.

 - Spanner in the Works: Used as a pawn by Hooli in order to support the lawsuit against Pied Piper.
 The only things to come out of it is Big Head informing Richard.

 - Trademark Favorite Food: Rarely seen without a Big Gulp in hand.